Exosomians/exosomians_tf/Codes/Preprocess_Data/Processing.Rmd

 done
 # merge all IC bams
 samtools merge all_ICs_combined.sort.bam IC/*.sort.bam

+# check number of all reads to find a reasonable coverage threshold proportional to the total read numbers
+# final threshold is max of 5 and the proportional threshold
+samtools flagstat all_ICs_combined.sort.bam

 # extract regions with minimum coverage threshold for each negative and positive strands separately
 bedtools genomecov -ibam all_ICs_combined.sort.bam -bg -strand + | awk '$4>20' > pos_strand_covered_regions.bed